ramyzhang/ramyzhang/README.md

 🌱 I’m currently learning OpenGL and audio programming with JUCE!

-📫 Check out my [personal website](https://ramyzhang.com/) to learn more about my projects!
+📫 Check out my [personal website](https://ramyzhang.com/) to learn more about me!

 <!---
 ramyzhang/ramyzhang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.